google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-<span class="live-example json-example">[Click here to see that in action](story.json), check the console in DevTools to see the result.</span> In fact, we could make a `getJSON` function really easily:
+[Click here to see that in action](_code/story.json), check the console in DevTools to see the result.
+In fact, we could make a `getJSON` function really easily:

 {% highlight javascript %}